OswellSkg/comsci_IA/README.md

 6. The application resets the goal every week for the client to update it
 7. The application graphically analyzes the sleeping trend of the client

-Success criteria 1, and 2 will solve the client's first problem of having a "hard time keeping track of her sleep schedule" Success criteria 3 and 7 will solve the client's second problem of being "not fully convinced of her terrible sleep schedule" Success criteria 4, 5, and 6 will solve the client's third problem of being "very forgetful of the motivation to better her sleep schedule"
+Success criteria 1, and 2 will solve the client's first problem of having a "hard time keeping track of her sleep schedule" <br>
+Success criteria 3 and 7 will solve the client's second problem of being "not fully convinced of her terrible sleep schedule" <br>
+Success criteria 4, 5, and 6 will solve the client's third problem of being "very forgetful of the motivation to better her sleep schedule" <br>

 # Criteria B: Design